behrouzhs/kubwe/README.md

 * pmi
     * -pmicutoff \<float\>: Using this option will set all the PMI values less than cutoff threshold to zero and the matrix will become sparser. (default: -infinity, which does not filter anything.)
     * -contextsmooth \<float\>: Context distribution smoothing parameter.
-It will raise all the context probabilities to the power of `-contextsmooth` which alleviates PMI's bias towards infrequrnt words.
+It will raise all the context probabilities to the power of `<float>` which alleviates PMI's bias towards infrequrnt words.
 0.75 has been shown to be practically a good choice. (default: 0)
     * -input \<file\>: Specifies the input co-occurrence file.
 This co-occurrence file is the output of `cooccur`.
     * -output \<file\>: Specifies the output PMI file.
 The resulting PMI table will be stored in this file.

-* -pmi2, -pmi10: Base 2 or base 10 Pointwise Mutual Information (PMI) calculation.
-If not specified, matrix factorization will be done on co-occurrence matrix rather than PMI matrix (which will be a simple SVD on co-occurrences and is not our algorithm).
-* -pmicutoff \<float\>: Using this option will set all the PMI values less than cutoff threshold to zero and the matrix will become sparser. (default: -infinity, which does not filter anything.)
-* -shift \<float\>: It will shift all the PMI values by a positive or negative value. (default: 0)
+* kubwe
-* -dimension \<int\>: The dimensionality of the word embedding. (default: 100)
+    * -dim \<int\>: The dimensionality of the word embedding. (default: 100)
     * -thread \<int\>: The number of threads to use in parallel processing. (default: 4)
+    * -kernel \<int\>: The degree of polynomial kernel to use in the method.
+For higher dimensional embedding, use higher kernel degrees.
+As a rule of thumb, it should be proportional to the log of dimensionality. (default: 1 which equals to linear kernel)
     * -vocab \<file\>: Specifies the input vocabulary file.
 This vocabulary file is the output of `vocab_count`.
-* -input \<file\>: Specifies the input co-occurrence file.
-This co-occurrence file is the output of `cooccur`.
+    * -input \<file\>: Specifies the input PMI matrix file.
+This PMI matrix file is the output of `pmi`.
     * -output \<file\>: Specifies the output embedding file.
 The resulting word vectors will be stored in this file.

 ## Pre-trained word vectors